sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 6.5 Scope separation based on Web Components

-Using Custom Elements, each Nablla component has its own scope and lifecycle.
+Using Custom Elements, each Sercrod component has its own scope and lifecycle.
 This yields:

 - clear separation boundaries in deep UI trees
 - avoidance of accidental interference between parent and child scopes